-On 23 December 2021, President Biden signed into law the Uyghur Forced Labor Prevention Act, set to take effect no later than 21 June 2022.37 The bill imposes various restrictions related to China's Xinjiang Autonomous region, including prohibiting certain imports from Xinjiang and imposing sanctions on actors responsible for human rights violations there.
+On 23 December 2021, President Biden signed into law the UFLPA, which took effect 21 June 2022.42 The bill imposes various restrictions related to China's Xinjiang Autonomous Region, including prohibiting certain imports from Xinjiang and imposing sanctions on actors responsible for human rights violations there.

-Securities issuers required to file annual or quarterly reports with the SEC must disclose certain information related to such issuer's activities in Xinjiang, including certain details on: (1) the nature and extent of the activity; (2) the gross revenues and net profits attributable to the activity; and (3) whether the issuer or affiliate intends to continue the activity.38 Such information would need to be disclosed in cases where the issuer knowingly engaged in activity with an entity engaged in building or running detention facilities or providing technology to create mass population surveillance systems in the Xinjiang Uyghur Autonomous Region of China, including any entity on the Department of Commerce's Entity List.39 Additional circumstances requiring disclosure are outlined in the bill, including: (1) knowingly engaging in an activity with an entity or affiliate of an entity described in section 7(c)(I) of the Uyghur Forced Labor Prevention Act, including any entity engaged in the "pairing-assistance" programme that subsidises the establishment of manufacturing facilities in the Xinjiang Uyghur Autonomous Region or entities for which DHS has issued a "Withhold Release Order"; and (2) knowingly conducting any transaction or dealings with: (i) any person the property and interests in property of which were sanctioned by the Secretary of State for the detention or abuse of Uyghurs, Kazakhs, Kyrgyz or other members of Muslim minority groups in the Xinjiang Uyghur Autonomous Region; (ii) any person or the property and interests in property of which are sanctioned pursuant to the Global Magnitsky Human Rights Accountability Act (22 U.S.C.
-2656); or (iii) any person or entity responsible for, or complicit in, committing atrocities in the Xinjiang Uyghur Autonomous Region.40 of entities that are themselves engaging in activity in Xinjiang, even if the issuer itself is not engaging in such activity.
-The Department of Homeland Security conducted a request for comment ending March 2022, which included the following question: "What due diligence, effective supply chain tracing, and supply chain management measures can importers leverage to ensure that they do not import any goods mined, produced, or manufactured wholly or in part with forced labour from the People's Republic of China, especially from the Xinjiang Uyghur Autonomous Region?"
-The Secretary of Homeland Security is tasked with developing and submitting to Congress a strategy to support enforcement of the provisions of the UFLPA.
+Securities issuers required to file annual or quarterly reports with the SEC must disclose certain information related to such issuer's activities in Xinjiang, including certain details on: (1) the nature and extent of the activity; (2) the gross revenues and net profits attributable to the activity; and (3) whether the issuer or affiliate intends to continue the activity.43 Such information would require disclosure in cases where the issuer knowingly engaged in activity with an entity engaged in building or running detention facilities or providing technology to create mass population surveillance systems in the Xinjiang Uyghur Autonomous Region of China.
+This would include any entity on the Department of Commerce's Entity List.
+44 Additional circumstances requiring disclosure are outlined in the bill, including: (1) knowingly engaging in an activity with an entity or affiliate of an entity described in section 7(c)(I) of the UFLPA, including any entity engaged in the "pairingassistance" programme that subsidises the establishment of manufacturing facilities in the Xinjiang Uyghur Autonomous Region or entities for which DHS has issued a "Withhold Release Order"; and (2) knowingly conducting any transaction or dealings with: (i) any person the property and interests in property of which were sanctioned by the Secretary of State for the detention or abuse of Uyghurs, Kazakhs, Kyrgyz or other members of Muslim minority groups in the Xinjiang Uyghur Autonomous Region; (ii) any person or the property and interests in property of which are sanctioned pursuant to the Global Magnitsky Human Rights Accountability Act (22 U.S.C.
+2656); or (iii) any person or entity responsible for, or complicit in, committing atrocities in the Xinjiang Uyghur Autonomous Region.45

+The scope of activities covered by the UFLPA could require companies to examine their supply chains.
+In particular, the Act extends to cover transactions with entities or affiliates of entities that are themselves engaging in activity in Xinjiang.
+This is the case even if the issuer itself is not engaging in such activity.
+The Department of U.S. Homeland Security conducted a request for comment ending March 2022, which included the following question: "What due diligence, effective supply chain tracing, and supply chain management measures can importers leverage to ensure that they do not import any goods mined, produced, or manufactured wholly or in part with forced labour from the People's Republic of China, especially from the Xinjiang Uyghur Autonomous Region?"
+The U.S. Secretary of Homeland Security is tasked with developing and submitting to Congress a strategy to support enforcement of the provisions of the UFLPA.